genomewalker/aMGSIM/README.md

 A simple tool to simulate ancient metagenomes for multiple synthetic communities

 positional arguments:
-  {communities,estimate,multicov,ancient-genomes,ancient-reads,protein-analysis}
+  {communities,estimate,multicov,ancient-genomes,ancient-reads,protein-analysis,add-duplicates}
                         positional arguments
-    communities         This will call the MGSIM communities command to generate random taxon abundances estimate            Estimate coverage, depth and other properties for each genome in a sample processed with bam-filter multicov            Create different coverage versions of a genome compositions file ancient-genomes     Estimate coverage, depth and other properties for each genome in each synthetic community ancient-reads       Simulate ancient reads for each taxon in each synthetic community protein-analysis    Tracking damage to the codon positions of each simulated read
+    communities         This will call the MGSIM communities command to generate random taxon abundances
+    estimate            Estimate coverage, depth and other properties for each genome in a sample processed with bam-filter
+    multicov            Create different coverage versions of a genome compositions file ancient-genomes     Estimate coverage, depth and other properties for each genome in each synthetic community
+    ancient-reads       Simulate ancient reads for each taxon in each synthetic community protein-analysis    Tracking damage to the codon positions of each simulated read add-duplicates      Add duplicates to the fastq files using the models from Rochette et al. 2022

 optional arguments:
   -h, --help            show this help message and exit